Anudeep-9507/GitProject/README.md

 GitProject <br>
-This is a git demo project
+This is a first git demo project